Mayagüez, Puerto Rico: Demographics

 According to 2009 U.S. Census Bureau estimates, there were 92,156 people (down from 98,434 in 2000) in 38,469 housing units residing in Mayagüez.
 The population density was 1187 PD/sqmi.
 The city has a considerable "college population" adding approximately 10,000 people to the year round population of Mayagüez.
 People of Hispanic or Latino origin, who may be of any race, composed 98.9% of the population.

 Of the 31,877 households in 2007 in Mayagüez, 38.6% were married couples living together, 22.3% had a female householder with no husband present, and 33.7% were non-families.
 33.3% had children under the age of 18 living in them.
 Of all households 27.8% were made up of individuals, and 9.8% had someone living alone who was 65 years of age or older.
 The average household size was 2.75 and the average family size was 3.41.

 In Mayagüez, the population was spread out, with 26.9% under the age of 18, 10.3% from 18 to 24, 30.8% from 25 to 44, 20.6% from 45 to 64, and 11.5% who were 65 years of age or older.
 The median age was 33 years.
 Mayagüez had more women, with 88.4 males for every 100 females.

+As of 2000, speakers of English as a first language accounted for 15.14% of the population.

 Economy

 The city has had several natural disasters.
 It faced a major economic downturn due to the closure of its textile factories and tuna industry, which were the principal industries of the city for the greater part of the 20th century.
 Over 11,000 permanent jobs in these two industries were lost in the city during the 1990s, and because of this, Mayagüez became the jurisdiction of the United States with the second most industrial job losses during the time, second only to Flint, Michigan.
 Once the third city in population and importance in Puerto Rico, population numbers for it have been relatively stagnant, and it has lost population.

 Mayagüez has a floating population due to its universities, principally the University of Puerto Rico- Mayagüez Campus of about 15,000–20,000 which contributes considerably to its economy.

 In 2005 Winston-Salem Industries for The Blind was the first industry to move into the city's industrial park in many years.
 In July 2007 Honeywell opened a customer support service center for its aerospace and information technology divisions in the city.

+As of 2023, Bureau of Labor Statistics data revealed that the Mayagüez metropolitan area had the worst-paid lawyers in the United States, with an annual average salary of only $62,380.